Why is my radon fan so noisy?

 First, how old is your system?
 When did you last perform a radon test?
 The US EPA recommends all US homes be tested at least once every five years.
 Homes with existing mitigation systems should actually be tested more often: once every two years.
 If you read my article on maintaining your radon system, you’ll know that radon testing is the number one maintenance task.

-All the radon fans we sell have five-year warranties.
+All the radon fans (we call them fans, not radon blowers) we sell have five-year warranties for certified installers.
+Radon fans you find at Menards, eBay, or Amazon often have no warranty.
 Actual radon fans typically last eight years on average.
 I say “actual” because if you search “radon fan” on Amazon you’ll be confronted with many, many duct fans that are not moisture rated and even some fans made for gaming computers–WTF??
 Give your money to a local charity before buying one of these because then it’ll at least do some good.

 Actual radon fans have higher moisture resistance than a traditional inline duct fan–this comes into play with noise later.
 Soil gas is very high in moisture content.
 Experts have estimated that a radon fan can move up to 15 gallons of water vapor per day!
 Many homeowners note musty basement smells leaving and sump pump wells sitting barren after a radon system is installed.
 Cheap fans will short out and die within weeks in these grueling conditions, which is why a $40 savings online is really just a timebomb for your health.